lailasherif/scriptspinner-website/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This repository is used to develop the official Script Spinner website.
-To start the development server, you need to enter the following command:
+To start the development server, enter the following command:
 ```sh
 python manage.py runserver
 ```